RoundSquareAU/roundsquare/README.md

 ### Miscellaneous

-Run prettier on both the client and the server, and sort the `package.json` files.
+Run prettier on both the client and the server, and sort the `package.json` file.

 ```sh
 npm run lint